DarrelASandbox/playground-db/sql/postgresql/stephen-grider/README.md

 - Do you expect to query for `caption_tags` and `photo_tags` at different rates?
 - Will the meaning of a `photo_tags` change at some point?

+## Posts

+- Number of posts and followers can be calculated by running a query on data that already exists in our database
+- We call this **derived data** which we generally don't want to store derived data

 &nbsp;